-HMS Argonaut was completed in the August of 1942 at Cammell Laird shipyard Birkenhead.
-She was the last of the 11 Dido Class Light Cruisers to be built during the war.
+HMS Argonaut was completed in August of 1942 at Cammell Laird shipyard Birkenhead.
+She was the last of the eleven Dido Class Light Cruisers to be built during the war.

-HMS Argonaut and her company were adopted by the City of Coventry after HMS Coventry, the Ceres Class Light Cruiser, had been sunk in September 1942 off the cost of Egypt by German JU-87 dive-bombers.
-Coventry Councillors and Citizens kept in touch with the ship throughout the war.
+The ship was adopted by the City of Coventry after HMS Coventry the Ceres Class Light Cruiser had been sunk in September 1942 off the coast of Egypt by German JU-87 dive-bombers.
+Coventry ’s Councillors and Citizens kept in touch with the ship throughout the war.

-HMS Argonauts first mission was as part of the 10th Cruiser Squadron Home Fleet.
-She set sail under the Command of Captain Longley-Cook.
-She sailed from Rosyth in Scotland on October 13th 1942 escorted by HMS Intrepid and HMS Obdurate and headed for Spitzbergen, a Norwegian island in the Arctic Circle.
-Here HMS Argonaut disembarked a number of 3.7″ Naval Guns and a detachment of Norwegian Soldiers who were to set up a gunnery position to harass Axis shipping in the area.
+Her first mission was a part of the 10th Cruiser Squadron Home Fleet.
+She set sail under the Command of Captain Longley-Cook she sailed from Rosyth in Scotland on October 13th, 1942 escorted by HMS Intrepid and HMS Obdurate she headed for Spitzbergen a Norwegian island in the Arctic Circle here Argonaut disembarked a number of 3.7″ Naval Guns and a detachment of Norwegian Soldiers who were to set up a gunnery position to harass Axis shipping in the area.

-On December 13th HMS Argonaut joined HMS Aurora, HMS Eskimo and HMS Quality and left Bone to intercept another Axis convoy.
-However, delays in setting sail meant they missed the convoy.
-On December 14th 1942 at 0600 HMS Argonaut was hit by two torpedoes from the Italian Submarine Mocenigo and was badly damaged with both her bow and stern blown off.
-Whilst dealing with the damage, she was also attacked by aircraft with a near miss to the starboard quarter.
+On December 13th Argonaut joined HMS Aurora, HMS Eskimo, and HMS Quality and left Bone to intercept another Axis convoy however delays in setting sail meant they missed the convoy.
+On December 14th, 1942 at 06:00 HMS Argonaut was hit by two torpedoes from the Italian Submarine Mocenigo and was badly damaged with both her bow & stern blown off.
+Whilst dealing with the damage she was also attacked by aircraft with a near miss to the starboard quarter.
 Three members of her crew were killed by the explosion.
 The ship made its way under constant harassment by aircraft to Gibraltar via Algiers using only two of its four propellers.
-In Gibraltar a make shift bow was made which proved to be useless.
-The Germans were certain that HMS Argonaut had been sunk and reported it on German Radio.
-The National Savings Committee announced that the City of Coventry had raised £2,250,000 to replace HMS Argonaut after the announcement by the Axis.
+In Gibraltar, a makeshift bow was made which proved to be useless.
+The Germans were certain that the Argonaut had been sunk and reported it on German Radio.
+The National Savings Committee announced that the City of Coventry had raised £2,250,000 to replace the Argonaut after the announcement by the Axis.

 “Cruiser Wreck Got Home” (from our own correspondent.)
 It is disclosed today that the British Cruiser, Argonaut, now in the Pacific, was one-third rebuilt in the Philadelphia Navy Yard after the Germans thought they had sunk her in the Mediterranean in the Spring of 1943.